nginx/unit-docs/source/configuration.rst

       ]
    }

-Here, all :samp:`POST` requests issuing from ports 8000-9000 for HTTPS-schemed URIs prefixed with :samp:`/admin/` or :samp:`/store/` within subdomains of :samp:`example.com` (except for :samp:`static.example.com`) are routed to :samp:`php5_app`; any other requests are served with static content at
+Here, all :samp:`POST` requests issued from ports 8000-9000 for HTTPS-schemed URIs prefixed with :samp:`/admin/` or :samp:`/store/` within subdomains of :samp:`example.com` (except for :samp:`static.example.com`) are routed to :samp:`php5_app`; any other requests are served with static content at